Last Updated: 19th July 2022

 This strategy is another win-win, as not only do you make extra money to contribute to your goals, but you declutter your house as well!

-Most people are amazed at the amount of money they can make from selling their old items locally on Facebook marketplace or Craigslist.
+Most people are amazed at how much money they can make from selling their old items locally on Facebook marketplace or Craigslist.
 Get started by listing everything you haven’t used in the past 3 months.
 If you don’t use it now you won’t miss it when it’s gone.

 Plus you will be much happier saving that money and putting it to meaningful use than you would have been holding old items in your house for no reason.